 I totally recommend travellers in Bolivia to visit Isla del Sol.
 You only need to take a boat from Copacabana.
 Before you go and leave Copacabana, get the things you might need in your stay in Isla del Sol since people there live with the basic things only.
 Once you get in Isla del Sol, you can either stay in the Northern or Southern part.
 I personally recommend that you stay in both but if you really need to just choose one, well, many people like to stay in the Northern part of this island.

 Cartagena Jason from Mint Habits

-Wandering around the old colorful city will keep you busy for at least a few days – even though the area is compact and small.
+Wandering around the old colourful city will keep you busy for at least a few days – even though the area is compact and small.
 There are many places to grab a drink, get cheap and expensive food, and be entertained.
 You can grab street food like freshly squeezed lime juice and fruit like mangos.
 At night, there are many places to party into the late hours.
 There’s always something going on at night no matter the day.
-I really recommend checking out the sunset at Cafe Del Mar – which is a big open restaurant to chill out while the sun sets.
-Drinks are pricy but you pay for the atmosphere!
+I really recommend checking out the sunset at Cafe Del Mar – which is a big open restaurant to chill out while the sunsets.
+Drinks are pricey but you pay for the atmosphere!

 San Andres island by Hannah from Adventure Travel Family

 Nestled in the Caribbean Sea off the coast of Nicaragua, San Andrés island is paradise found.
 Across the ten square miles of white sand and palm trees, three languages are spoken- Creole, Spanish and English.

 Appropriately shaped like a seahorse, San Andrés is ideal for those wanting to practice snorkelling or diving, with crystal clear waters that are home to diverse marine life.
 The island connects to the third-largest barrier reef in the world and is UNESCO Biosphere reserve with stingrays and barracuda among the creatures in the coral.